hkbus/hk-independent-bus-eta/README.md

 The project is a [React](https://reactjs.org/) web app with [Material-UI](https://material-ui.com/).
 You can clone the project and host it by your own.
 Please note that there are specific setups for `package.json` (i.e., ***homepage***) and Google Analytics Measure ID in `public/index.html`.

+## Docker

+See docker.md for more information about using docker for deployment / development.

 ## Available Scripts

 In the project directory, you can run: